Mercer Mayer bibliography

 This is a list of the works of Mercer Mayer.

 The following is a partial list of books that Mercer Mayer has written and/or illustrated.
-It also includes books and items that are related to Mercer Mayer and his creations (like coloring books, sticker books, lacing cards, toys, etc.).
+It also includes books and items that are related to Mercer Mayer and his creations (such as coloring books, sticker books, lacing cards and toys).

 Little Critter related books

 Little Critter is an anthropomorphic character created by Mercer Mayer.
-Although it's not specified what species the Little Critter is, he resembles a porcupine-like creature.
+Although it's not specified what species the Little Critter is, he resembles a woodchuck or porcupine.
 Little Critter first appeared in the 1975 book Just for You.
-This book is sometimes mistitled Just for Yu because of the childlike mistake on the front cover (see picture).
+This book is sometimes mistitled Just for Yu because of the childlike mistake on the front cover.

 The following books feature Little Critter.